babasaraki/iandow.github.io/_posts/2020-06-01-Chicken_TV.md

 <source type="application/x-mpegURL" src="https://hctigsi3ocwd57.data.mediastore.us-east-1.amazonaws.com/Ian_gopro_test_a/main_720p30.m3u8">
 </video>

-I'll do my best to keep that stream up and running but any number of other things might bring it down, like precarious extension chords, curious kids, etc.

 <img src="http://iandow.github.io/img/chicken_incubator.jpg" width="20%" style="margin-left: 15px" align="right" alt="Egg incubator">

 Coincidentally, my son's kindergarten class also just hatched some chicks.
 They used an incubator that carefully controls humidity, temperature, and egg movement so conditions are perfect for embryo development.